JoeRourke123/flotion./README.md

 ## How to install
 * Set a FLOTION_TOKEN environment variable to be your Notion token (fetched from DevTools in Notion.so web app).
 * Make a flashcards database page which has a default image cover (of red,yellow,or blue), a "Correct" number parameter, a select "Module" parameter, and a date/time "Answered" parameter.
-* Replace in the flotion.js file, the MODULES const with your possible tags.
-* Replace CARD_PAGE with the URL of your flashcards database
+* Replace CARD_PAGE with the URL of your flashcards database, in app.py

 ## To Do
 * Refactor to use Notion API once pubilc beta out